magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 come home.
 That’s how it goes sometimes.

 It’s like the time when Por Sang[^1] was still a postulant.
-One night he’d been walking and then began to sit.
+One night he’d been walking *caṅkama* and then began to sit.
 His mind became lucid and sharp.
 He wanted to expound the Dhamma.
 He couldn’t stop.
 I heard the sound of someone teaching over in that bamboo grove, really belting it out.
 I thought, ‘Is that someone giving a Dhamma talk, or is it the sound of someone complaining about something?’
 It didn’t stop.
 So I got my flashlight and went over to have a look.
 I was right.
 There in the bamboo grove, sitting cross-legged in the light of a lantern, was Por